Niranjan-Cholendiran/ClipFuse.AI/README.md

 ### Step 4: Setup Environment Variables:

-Create a `.env` file in the root directory and add the following secret codes:
+Create a `.env` file in the root directory and add the following APDI keys:

 ```plaintext
 PLAYHT_USER_ID= <your_playht_userid>
 PLAYHT_SECRET_KEY= <your_playht_secretkey>
 OPENAI_API_KEY= <your_openapi_key>
 ```
-You can generate your PlayHT key [here](https://play.ht/studio/api-access).
+Generate your free PlayHT keys [here](https://play.ht/studio/api-access) and OpenAI API key [here](https://openai.com/index/openai-api/).
+You can use a paid version of the APIs for faster processing, but the free versions work reasonably well.

 ## Running the project